 As a partner in the firm’s tax solutions group, I lead our domestic production activities deduction practice, and I specialize in helping companies find ways to qualify for a range of federal tax credits.

 I have years of experience helping manufacturing, engineering, and construction companies save money by claiming the research and development tax credit and domestic producer’s deduction as well as applying IC-DISC and cost segregation strategies.

 Around the office, colleagues know me for being an early bird, taking team selfies, and not being afraid to show my sense of humor.
 What they may not know is that I changed professions when I went into accounting.
 I used to be an engineer, but I hated wearing steel-toed boots.
 At Plante Moran, I still work closely with engineers and manufacturers, but now, I can keep my boots clean while walking in my clients’ shoes.
 I still build things, too — from client relationships to the firm’s own tax solutions group.
 When I joined in 2005, our group was just a handful of people; now, it’s a large team spanning multiple offices and areas of expertise.

-I’m a member of the AICPA and the Michigan Association of Certified Public Accountants.
+I’m a member of the AICPA and the Michigan Association of CPAs.
 I often give presentations about tax savings strategies to companies in the manufacturing, plastics, and tool and die industries.
 I received a B.S. in engineering from Western Michigan University and an M.B.A. from the University of Wisconsin — Oshkosh.

 When I’m away from the office, I like to go to book club (and sometimes read the book).
 I spend most of my free time with my husband and two kids; we enjoy traveling to Northern Michigan in the summer.
 I also enjoy long-distance running and have finished a few half-marathons.